 Note: this posts covers the Open Beta Test of POPLINKS.
 This is not what the final POPLINKS game will look like.
 The final release is currently slated to be happening in 2021.
-I'll be writing a separate post when POPLINKS is officially released.
+Review of the release version of POPLINKS has been published!

 The year 2020 was a momentous time for THE IDOLM@STER, despite what's happening all around the world.
 The franchise celebrated its fifteenth anniversary, and in this spirit of celebration, a brand-new mobile game is unveiled, POPLINKS.